-□ No ⊠ Yes
+□ No

 Gallons per day:

 500,000-1.1 million gallons per year.

 Water would be used during operations for washing the PV panels and for domestic uses at the O&M building.
 It is estimated that the panels would be washed between two and four times per year and require 250,000 gallons per wash, resulting in 500,000 to 1 million gallons per year.

-For comparison, one hop plant requires 1-3 gallons of water per day during the irrigation season and one acre of land supports about 890 hop plants.
-Thus, 625 acres (the maximum footprint of the Facility Area) of hops requires approximately 500,000-1,500,000 gallons of water each day.
+For comparison, one hop plant requires 1-3 gallons of water per day during the season and one acre of land supports about 890 hop plants.
+Thus, 625 acres (maximum footprint of the Facility Area) of hops requires approximately 500,000 1,500,000 gallons of water each day.

-The Facility is expected to use less than 73,000 gallons per year (200 gallons per day) for domestic use in the O&M building.
+The Facility is expected to use less than 73,000 gallons per for domestic use in the O&M building. eility is expected to use less than 73,000 gallons per year (200 gallons per day) estic use in the O&M building.

-Water source: Water used for panel washing would likely be trucked in and procured by the O&M contractor.
+Water us Water source: Water used for panel washing would likely be trucked in and procured by the O&M contractor.
 Domestic water for the O&M building may be supplied by a new well or stored in aboveground water tanks brought in from offsite.

 ☐ Utility Name:

 ☐ Surface water Name:

 □ Private well

-□ Private water system Name:
+☐ Private water system Name:

 Is a new well, diversion, line, or connection required?

 □ No ⊠ Yes

 Describe and locate on site map: